bhisaac/5eFP/5eFP-SRD.md

 ### Rage

 In battle, you fight with primal ferocity.
-Once during your turn, you can enter a rage that lasts until the end of the encounter.
+When you take the Attack action on your turn, you can choose to first enter into a rage for the rest of the encounter.

 While raging, you gain the following benefits if you aren’t wearing armor:
 - You have advantage on STR checks.